Jéssica Andrade

 Jéssica Fernanda da Costa Andrade (born September 25, 1991) is a Brazilian professional mixed martial artist.
 She currently competes in the women's Strawweight and Flyweight divisions of the Ultimate Fighting Championship (UFC), where she is a former UFC Women's Strawweight Champion, and a Flyweight title challenger.
-As of August 19, 2025, she is #9 in the UFC women's strawweight rankings.

 Background

 Andrade was born on September 25, 1991, in Umuarama, Paraná, Brazil, to farmer parents Julio and Neusa Andrade.
 She is of Native Brazilian descent through her great-grandmother.
 Andrade and her older brother Fernando worked at their parents' plantation fields throughout their childhood until the farm was municipalized, leading to the prohibition of underage labor.
 At the age of 14, she started working at a fish & pay pond and later delivering medicine for a drug store.
 Andrade grew up playing soccer and futsal, aspiring to become a professional soccer player.
 She succeeded well and eventually got offered to play for a São Paulo club, but her parents forbade her from moving.
 During school, Andrade started training judo and shortly afterward, in 2011, jiu-jitsu.

 Her teammates coined the nickname bate estaca (piledriver), a term used in Brazil for body slams (also known as Daki age), after one of her first amateur BJJ competitions, when Andrade was caught in an armlock, she panicked and performed the illegal move on her opponent by lifting her and then slamming her head directly into the mat.
 To Andrade's surprise, she was immediately disqualified.